Thermal efficiency in glazed curtain wall systems

 The curtain wall and glazing design and manufacturing industry has come a long way in reducing unwanted heat loss/gain from building interiors.
 The steady evolution of fenestration assemblies has ensured this advancement.
 An advantage is many of the improvements bring additional benefits, such as controlling condensation and creating more choices for coatings.

-Jerry Schwabauer is the Azon vice president of sales and marketing, a position he has held since 2000.
-Jerry is active in American Architectural Manufacturers Association (AAMA) and is a frequent speaker about the topic of optimizing thermal performance in commercial fenestration in North America and Asia.
-He can be contacted at jschwabauer@azonusa.com.
+Jerry Schwabauer is retired from a long career in the fenestration industry, with many years spent in senior sales and marketing leadership roles at Azon.
+He was active with the American Architectural Manufacturers Association and was a frequent speaker on optimizing thermal performance in commercial fenestration in North America and Asia.